-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 |-65%

 While a DCF analysis is far from a perfect valuation method, it can tell us two useful pieces of information.
-The first is what a stock is worth if it can hit certain growth rates, and the second, and most important; what growth rate is currently priced into a stock.
+The first is what a stock is worth if it can hit certain growth rates, and the second, and most important, what growth rate is currently priced into a stock.

 In this case the market is pricing in NVIDIA achieving growth of 23% CAGR over the next decade, which is more than double the current analyst consensus.
 And, while I'm usually highly skeptical of Wall Street's ability to accurately determine a stock's long-term growth rates, the point is that NVIDIA is currently priced for perfection.